-UPDATE 1-Nordea launches Apple Pay in Norway, DNB stays focused on Vipps
+UPDATE 2-Nordea launches Apple Pay in Norway, DNB stays focused on Vipps

 * Norway’s biggest bank DNB said it had been in dialogue with Apple, but will so far not offer Apple Pay to its customers as it would rather concentrate on its self-made Vipps payment solution

-* “We are aiming to develop Vipps further as a payment app, but we are happy to get back to Apple when the Norwegian market is more mature for mobile payments in stores,” a DNB spokesman told Reuters (Reporting By Camilla Knudsen, editing by Terje Solsvik)
+* “We are aiming to develop Vipps further as a payment app, but we are happy to get back to Apple when the Norwegian market is more mature for mobile payments in stores,” a DNB spokesman told Reuters

+* Saetre said Nordea would continue to cooperate with Vipps, “but our main task is to offer the best solutions for our customers, and then it is up to the customers to choose” (Reporting By Camilla Knudsen, editing by Terje Solsvik)